ApexCalvin/BlueJ.NaiveTicket/README.md

 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?
+// Yes, class public TicketMachine gives you an error

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?